History of North America: Early contact

 The Norse voyages did not become common knowledge in the Old World.
 Even the permanent settlement in Greenland, which persisted until the early 1400s, received little attention and Europeans remained largely ignorant of the existence of the Americas until 1492.
-As part of a general age of discovery, Italian sailor Christopher Columbus proposed a voyage west from Europe to find a shorter route to Asia.
+As part of a general Age of Discovery, Italian sailor Christopher Columbus proposed a voyage west from Europe to find a shorter route to Asia.
 He eventually received the backing of Isabella I and Ferdinand II, Queen and King of newly united Spain.
 In 1492 Columbus reached land in the Bahamas.

 Almost 500 years after the Norse, John Cabot explored the east coast of what would become Canada in 1497.
 Giovanni da Verrazzano explored the East Coast of North America from Florida to presumably Newfoundland in 1524.
 Jacques Cartier made a series of voyages on behalf of the French crown in 1534 and explored the St. Lawrence River.

-Successful colonization
+European colonization

-To understand what constitutes successful colonization, it is important to understand what colonization means.
 Colonization refers to large-scale population movements in which the migrants maintain strong links with their or their ancestors' former country, gaining significant advantages over other inhabitants of the territory by such links.
 When colonization takes place under the protection of clearly colonial political structures, it may most handily be called settler colonialism.
 This often involves the settlers' entirely dispossessing earlier inhabitants, or instituting legal and other structures which systematically disadvantage them.

 Initially, European activity consisted mostly of trade and exploration.
 Eventually Europeans began to establish settlements.
 The three principal colonial powers in North America were Spain, England, and France, although eventually other powers such as the Netherlands and Sweden also received holdings on the continent.

 Settlement by the Spanish started the European colonization of the Americas.
 They gained control of most of the largest islands in the Caribbean and conquered the Aztec empire, gaining control of present-day Mexico and Central America.
 This was the beginning of the Spanish Empire in the New World.
 The first successful Spanish settlement in continental North America was Veracruz founded by Hernán Cortés in 1519, followed by many other settlements in colonial New Spain, including Spanish Florida, Central America, New Mexico, and later California.
 The Spanish claimed all of North and South America (with the exception of Brazil), and no other European power challenged those claims by planting colonies until over a century after Spain's first settlements.

 The first French settlements were Port Royal (1604) and Quebec City (1608) in what is now Nova Scotia and Quebec.
 The Fur Trade soon became the primary business on the continent and as a result transformed the indigenous North American ways of life.

 The first permanent English settlements were at Jamestown (1607) (along with its satellite, Bermuda in 1609) and Plymouth (1620), in what are today Virginia and Massachusetts respectively.

 Further to the south, plantation slavery became the main industry of the West Indies, and this gave rise to the beginning of the Atlantic slave trade.